bromite/bromite/README.md

 Bromite is a [Chromium](https://www.chromium.org/Home) fork with support for ad blocking and enhanced privacy.

-Bromite is only available for Android Lollipop (v5.0, API level 21) and above.
+Bromite is only available for Android Marshmallow (v6.0, API level 23) and above.

 <img src="https://fdroid.bromite.org/fdroid/bromite_bromite_gh_downloads.svg" alt="Downloads on Github" title="Downloads on Github" />